-A Keenetic router allows you to connect to multiple ISPs at the same time (called Multi-WAN) and enable continuous Internet availability verification (Ping Check).
+A Keenetic router allows you to connect to multiple ISPs simultaneously (called Multi-WAN) and enable continuous Internet availability verification (Ping Check).
 Ping Check detects whether an Internet connection is available by polling a given network host.
 If the primary ISP's network fails, the router will automatically connect to the backup channel.

 NOTE: Important!
 Keenetic routers can manage the power supply of USB modems without user assistance.
 The fact is that many modern modems are standalone devices that launch and operate separately from the router.
 On the one hand, this is good.
 But on the other hand, many compact USB modems are designed primarily for episodic work in laptops, but not for round-the-clock work, on which they can fail or hang.
 With the help of the Ping Check function, your Keenetic will find out by itself that the Internet is not available for some reason and will automatically hard reboot the modem for the connection to appear again.